FOSSRIT/sweetermail/README.md

 * get reading functional - in progress
   * configure.py needs _store_account implemented
   * needs mail fetching - wyatt can do this!
+    * How do we get retrieve_all from pop.py to run?
   * needs mailbox functionality - ability to select and open messages - kody and alex can do this!
   * default to opening inbox tag
 * get sending functional